Chinese cuisine: Regional cuisines

-There are a variety of styles of cooking in China, but most Chinese chefs classified eight regional cuisines according to their distinct tastes and local characteristics.
+Chinese cuisine exhibits an immense amount of regional diversity.
 A number of different styles contribute to Chinese cuisine but perhaps the best known and most influential are Cantonese cuisine, Shandong cuisine, Jiangsu cuisine (specifically Huaiyang cuisine) and Sichuan cuisine.
 These styles are distinctive from one another due to factors such as availability of resources, climate, geography, history, cooking techniques and lifestyle.

 One style may favour the use of garlic and shallots over chili and spices, while another may favour preparing seafood over other meats and fowl.
 Jiangsu cuisine favours cooking techniques such as braising and stewing, while Sichuan cuisine employs baking.
-Zhejiang cuisine focuses more on serving fresh food and shares some traits in common with Japanese food.
-Fujian cuisine is famous for its delicious seafood and soups and the use of spices.
-Hunan cuisine is famous for its hot and sour taste.
-Anhui cuisine incorporates wild food for an unusual taste and is wilder than Fujian cuisine.
+Zhejiang cuisine focuses more on serving fresh food, Fujian cuisine is famous for its seafood and soups and the use of spices, Hunan cuisine is famous for its hot and salty taste, Anhui cuisine incorporates wild ingredients for an unusual taste.

 Based on the raw materials and ingredients used, the method of preparation and cultural differences, a variety of foods with different flavors and textures are prepared in different regions of the country.
 Many traditional regional cuisines rely on basic methods of preservation such as drying, salting, pickling and fermentation.

 In addition, the "rice theory" attempts to describe cultural differences between north and south China; in the north, noodles are more consumed due to wheat being widely grown whereas in the south, rice is more preferred as it has historically been more cultivated there.

 Staple foods

 Chinese ancestors successfully planted millet, rice, and other grains about 8,000 to 9,000 years ago.
-As for wheat, another staple, it took another three or four thousand years.
+Wheat, another staple, took another three or four thousand years.
 For the first time, grains provided people with a steady supply of food.
 Because of the lack of various foods, Chinese people had to adapt to new eating habits.
-The meat was scarce at that time, that's why people cooked with small amounts of meat and rice or noodles.
+Meat was scarce, and so people cooked with small amounts of meat and rice or noodles.